Identification of discrete concentration graph models with one hidden binary variable: Proofs of derivations in Section Proofs of derivations in Section 4

-{\bf Proof of Theorem 1:} First assume that all the variables are binary except the $A_1$ variable which has three levels.
-Partition $\beta$ into three subsets $\beta^a =\{\mu$, $\beta_0\}$, $\beta^b$ corresponding to the non-zero interaction terms of any order for value in $\{0,1\}$ of the observed variables and $\beta^c$ containing all other parameters.
+First, assume that all the variables are binary except the $A_1$ variable which has three levels.
+Partition $\beta$ into three subsets $\beta^a =\{\mu$, $\beta_0\}$, $\beta^b$ corresponding to the non-zero interaction terms of any order for value in $\{0,1\}$ of the observable random variables and $\beta^c$ containing all other parameters.
 After ordering in a way such that the $A_1$ variable is running the slowest, the $D(\beta)$ matrix has the following structure:

-where $\left[ D(\beta^a) \mid D(\beta^b) \right ]$ is the sub-matrix of the derivatives of $\beta^a$ and $\beta^b$ and has full rank if conditions $(i)$ and $(ii)$ of Proposition 3 hold.
+where $[ D(\beta^a) \mid D(\beta^b) ]$ is the sub-matrix of the derivatives of $\beta^a$ and $\beta^b$.
+It has full rank if conditions (i) and (ii) of Theorem \ref{hip2} hold.
 Note that by construction, $D^{*}(\beta^c)$ has a similar structure of the sub-matrix of $D(\beta^b)$ formed by the last $2^{(n-1)}$ rows and all columns.
-Therefore $D^{*}(\beta^c)$ is full rank if conditions $(i)$ and $(ii)$ of Proposition 3 hold.
-To see the necessity note that $D(\beta^b)$ is full rank only if Proposition 3 is verified.
+Therefore, $D^{*}(\beta^c)$ is full rank if conditions (i) and (ii) of Theorem \ref{hip2} hold.

+To see the necessity note that $D(\beta^b)$ is full rank only if Theorem \ref{hip2} is verified.
 Proof of the theorem for $A_1$ having $l_v$ levels follows straightforwardly.
-By a similar argument, extension to a generic number of levels of the $A_i$ variables, $i \in O$, follows. \begin{flushright} $\diamondsuit$ \end{flushright}
+By a similar argument, extension to a generic number of levels of the $A_i$ variables, $i \in O$, follows.